 There are 54 municipal districts, 9 municipalities, 14 rural towns, and 818 rural districts in the republic.
 The largest cities are Ufa, Sterlitamak, Salavat, Neftekamsk, and Oktyabrsky.
 The capital of the republic is Ufa, founded in 1574 and with a population of 1.1 million.

 The Republic of Bashkortostan is located in a well-populated and developed part of the country.
 Major railway lines, pipeline routes, and highways pass through its territory, connecting the European part of the Russian Federation with the Urals and Siberia.
 The republic has direct railway connections to western Kazakhstan, the lower reaches of the Volga, the Northern Caucasus, Uzbekistan, and Turkmenistan.
-The Belaya River is part of the Unified Deepwater Transport System of European Russia, which provides the Republic of Bashkortostan with access to ports on the Caspian, Baltic, and Black seas and the Sea of Azov.
-The republic is a constituent part of the Ural economic region; it is second only to the Central region of the Russian Federation in scale of industrial development and adjoins the highly developed Volga and West Siberian economic regions.
+The Belaya River is part of the Unified Deepwater Transport System of the European part of Russia, which provides the Republic of Bashkortostan with access to ports on the Caspian, Baltic and Black seas, and the Sea of Azov.
+The republic is a constituent part of the Ural economic region.
+It is second only to the Central region of the Russian Federation in a scale of industrial development and adjoins the highly developed Volga and West Siberian economic regions.

-From the second half of the 16th century to the beginning of the 19th century, the Bashkirs inhabited a territory from the left bank of the Volga in the southwest to the upper reaches of the Tobol in the east, and from the Sylva River in the north, including the entire left bank of the Volga, to the middle Yaik in the south.
-That is, they lived in the Central and Southern Urals and areas adjoining the Urals, including the Volga River valley and the Transural region.
+From the second half of the 16th century to the beginning of the 19th century the Bashkirs inhabited a territory from the left bank of the Volga in the southwest to the upper reaches of the Tobol in the east, and from the Sylva River in the north, including the entire left bank of the Volga, to the middle Yaik in the south.
+They lived in the Central and Southern Urals and areas adjoining the Urals, including the Volga River valley and the Transural region.

 Until the mid-19th century, the territory of the ancient Bashkir tribes was the basis of Bashkiria’s administrative and territorial structure.
 In the time of the Golden Horde, the territory of Bashkortostan was divided into ulusy (regions) whose size was determined by the number of farmsteads or soldiers.
-After the breakup of the Golden Horde in the 14th century, Bashkortostan was divided among the Kazan and Siberian khanates and the Nogai Horde, and the people were under the jurisdiction of the governors general of Kazan, Osinsk, Siberia, and Nogai.
+After the breakup of the Golden Horde in the 14th century, Bashkortostan was divided among the Kazan and Siberian khanates and the Nogai Horde.
+The people were under the jurisdiction of the governors-general of Kazan, Osinsk, Siberia, and Nogai.

-In the mid-16th century, the Bashkirs took out Russian citizenship on the basis of an agreement with the tsarist government.
-After Bashkiria joined the Russian state in the second half of the 16th century, its territory was included in Kazan District; and then in 1586, it was separated into Ufa District, which was divided into governorships (darugi) and small rural districts (volosti).
+In the mid-16th century, the Bashkirs took out Russian citizenship on the basis of an agreement with the Russian government.
+After Bashkiria joined the Russian state in the second half of the 16th century, its territory was added to Kazan District.
+And then in 1586, it was separated into Ufa District, which was divided into governorships (darugi) and small rural districts (volosti).
 The volost division applied only to the Bashkirs.
-In 1700, Ufa, Menzelinsk, Birsk, Zainsk, and Tabynsk were freed from district administration and became independent administrative centers subordinate to the district administrativion.
-In 1708, the city governments were abolished and Bashkiria became part of the provinces of Kazan and Siberia.
+In 1700, Ufa, Menzelinsk, Birsk, Zainsk, and Tabynsk were freed from the district administration and became independent administrative centres subordinate to the district administration.
+In 1708, the city governments were abolished, and Bashkiria became part of the provinces of Kazan and Siberia.
 Then in 1744, it was made part of Orenburg Province, which first consisted of subprovinces (Ufa, Isetsk, and Orenburg), and from 1781 on, of districts (Orenburg, Ufa, Sterlitamak, Birsk, Menzelinsk, Verkhny Ural, Troitsk, Chelyabinsk, and Bugulminsk).
 At the same time, the previous division into rural districts and councils of officials was retained.
-In 1781, Orenburg Province was reorganized into the Ufa Governorship consisting of Ufa and Orenburg regions.
+In 1781, the Orenburg Province was reorganized into the Ufa Governorship consisting of the Ufa and Orenburg regions.
 Ufa Region was further subdivided into eight districts and Orenburg Region, into four.
 In 1796, Ufa Governorship was transformed into Orenburg Province, which initially consisted of 10 districts and then 12 as of 1804.
-The border districts of Bashkiria became part of Perm, Vyatsk, and Samara (in 1851) provinces.
-The introduction of the canton system of administration was the next step toward unification of Bashkiria’s administrative and territorial structure.
+The border districts of Bashkiria became part of the Perm, Vyatsk, and Samara (in 1851) provinces.
+The introduction of the canton system of administration was the next step toward the unification of Bashkiria’s administrative and territorial structure.
 The borders of the cantons were approximately those of the districts.
 On Bashkir’s transition from military to civil administration and the formation of Ufa and Orenburg provinces from the Orenburg Governorship, Bashkiria was confirmed in 1865 as an all-Russian administrative and territorial division whose main units were the province, district, city, rural district, and village.

-The Bashkirs are a part of the huge Turkic world settled on territory from the Baltic and Black seas in the west up to the Ohotsky sea and the Pacific ocean in the east, from Caucasian up to Himalaya and Gindohushsky mountains in the south.
-The ethnic history of the Bashkirs and all the Turks totals thousand of years.
-They were in a structure of ancient turkic military-political unions and were in difficult ethno-cultural communication with many peoples, that predetermined mainly features of their material and spiritual culture.
-The subseque nt formation of the Bashkir culture passed in conditions of their interaction with slavic and Ugro-Finnish world.
+The Bashkirs are a part of the huge Turkic world settled on the territory from the Baltic and Black seas in the west up to the Ohotsky sea and the Pacific Ocean in the east, from Caucasian up to the Himalayas and Gindohushsky mountains in the south.
+The ethnic history of the Bashkirs and all the Turks totals thousands of years.
+They were in a structure of ancient Turkic military-political unions.
+They also were in difficult ethnocultural communication with many peoples, which predetermined mainly features of their material and spiritual culture.
+The subsequent formation of the Bashkir culture passed in conditions of their interaction with the Slavic and Ugro-Finnish worlds.

 The Bashkirs are not numerous people.
-Not once they were subjected to hardest trials, not once they were on the verge of extinction.
-Not wit hout reason the outstanding Russian writer, democrat Gleb Uspensky wrote with a pain: ” The Bashkirs will be gone!
+Not once were they subjected to the hardest trials, but not once were they on the verge of extinction.
+An outstanding Russian writer, democrat Gleb Uspensky wrote with pain: ” The Bashkirs will be gone!
 Will be gone!
 The most of the Bashkirs will be gone! ” (Uspensky G.I. from Orenburgs up to Ufa.
 Ufa, 1982).
-Hundred years since that time ha ve passed.
-However The Bashkirs have not gone: the nature has given him high vital potential.
-Moreover, he has introduced the appreciable contribution to a world civilization, samples of his art creativity convince that.
+However, the Bashkirs have not gone: nature has given him high vital potential.
+Moreover, he has introduced the appreciable contribution to world civilization, and samples of his art creativity convince that.